Skip to main content

 Admin accounts

-Configure administrative account access to your Comet Server web interface.
+Configure administrative account access to your Comet Management Console.
 We strongly suggest changing the password of the admin user.

-From this screen, you can select the storage location of where your Comet Server will store the backup data.
+From this screen, you can select the storage location of where your Self-Hosted Storage Gateway will store the backup data.

-If you want to send your backed-up data directly to your cloud storage, choose Disabled in the Customer data storage page, then follow this guide after logging into your server web interface.
+If you want to send your backed-up data directly to your cloud storage, choose Disabled in the Storage Gateway settings page, then follow this guide after logging into your server web interface.

 Wizard Complete

-You have now setup the basic elements of your Comet Server and are almost ready to start running a backup.
-Press 'Finish' and your Comet Server will start.
-The Server web interface can be accessed at the address specified in step 2.
+You have now setup the basic elements and are almost ready to start running a backup.
+Press 'Finish' and Comet will start.
+The Management Console can be accessed at the address specified in step 2.

 Step 2

-After navigating to the address of your Comet Server in a browser, you will be able to login the server with the admin credential specified in step 3.
+After navigating to the address of your Comet Management Console in a browser, you will be able to login the server with the admin credential specified in step 3.

-That covers the basics of setting up your Self-Hosted Comet Server to run a backup.
+That covers the basics of setting up your Self-Hosted Comet Management Console and Storage Gateway to run a backup.

 Video Guide